collabdotcloud/docs.collab.cloud/docs/users/desktop-plugins-windows.md

 ### How to Use the Software

-Information on how to use the Desktop Connector for Windows can be found on the HCL documentation website [here](https://help.hcltechsw.com/connections/v65/connectors/enduser/c_ms_plugins_win_explorer.html)
+Information on how to use the Desktop Connector for Windows can be found on the HCL documentation [website](https://help.hcltechsw.com/connections/v65/connectors/enduser/c_ms_plugins_win_explorer.html)

 ### Add your Communities